We are so excited to finally share with you one of our latest projects we just completed, a full modern farmhouse

 There are a lot of fun ways to incorporate a ladder into your home decor to make it not only stylish but functional.
 Hanging your blankets in your living room or towels in your bathroom are just a couple fun ideas.

 Style Tip: Add modern elements within the lighting fixtures

 Style Tip: Use reclaimed wood

-The barn door was the door to the guest bedroom.
-And that beautiful piece peeking through the doorway, which we used as the headboard accent was an Anna Bailey piece.
+The barn door was the door to the guest bedroom and that beautiful piece peeking through the doorway, which we used as the headboard accent, is an Anna Bailey piece.